learn-with-me/recipes/src/spreads/pesto.md

 * 1/3 cup extra-virgin olive oil
 * 1/4 cup pine nuts, walnuts or pistachios

-> Note: You can replace olive oil with 1 ripe avocado and 2 tablespoons cold water, for healthier and cremier pesto
+> Note: You can replace olive oil with 1 ripe avocado and 2 tablespoons cold water, for healthier and creamier pesto

 ## Process